4 Lessons Learnt from Cargo Insurance Claims (Insider Tips!)

 Not all cases of wet cargo are caused by seawater.
 As an example, coffee beans transhipped in Sri Lanka, which suffered from storm damage and flooding on the wharf.

-This shows why a review of the weather conditions during the vessel’s transit may reveal cause, particularly with perishables.
+This shows why a review of the weather conditions during the vessel’s transit may reveal the cause, particularly with perishables.

 The third lesson is to find out from the manufacturer how to handle cargo during international shipping.